Dick French

-Richard Allan French (born 7 August 1938 in Sydney, New South Wales) is an Australian Test cricket match umpire.
+Richard Allan French (born 7 August 1938 in Sydney) is an Australian Test cricket umpire.

-He umpired 19 Test matches between 1977 and 1987.
+He umpired in 19 Test matches between 1977 and 1987.
 His first match was between Australia and India at Perth on 16 December to 21 December 1977, won by Australia by 2 wickets with Tony Mann becoming the first Australian night-watchman to score a century, and the 41-year-old Bob Simpson scoring his 1st century for 10 years, having come out of retirement to lead an Australian team depleted by defections to World Series Cricket.
 His partner was Robin Bailhache.

-Thankfully, French’s last Test match was between Australia and New Zealand at Melbourne on 26 December to 30 December 1987.
-As a couple of ‘howlers’ from umpire French proved that he was past his best.
-A grounded ‘catch’ behind the stumps given and a plumb l.b.w in the penultimate over turned down by French led to a drawn match and Australian series “win”, with the last Australian batsmen (Craig McDermott and Mike Whitney) remaining not-out.
+French's last Test match was between Australia and New Zealand at Melbourne on 26 December to 30 December 1987.
 Richard Hadlee took 10 wickets for the match.
-French’s colleague was Tony Crafter.
+French's colleague was Tony Crafter.

 French also umpired 57 One Day International (ODI) matches between 1979 and 1988.

 He umpired 68 first-class matches in his career between 1976 and 1988.

 French is NSW State Director of Umpiring, and a current member of the Cricket Australia Umpire Selection Panel and its Technical Committee.

 He attended Sydney Boys High School, graduating in 1953.